rust-lang/book/nostarch/chapter10.md

 ### Fixing the `largest` Function with Trait Bounds

-Now that you know how to specify the behavior you want to use using the generic type parameter’s bounds, let’s return to Listing 10-5 to fix the definition of the `largest` function that uses a generic type parameter!
+Now that you know how to specify the behavior you want using the generic type parameter’s bounds, let’s return to Listing 10-5 to fix the definition of the `largest` function that uses a generic type parameter!
 Last time we tried to run that code, we received this error:

 ```
 error[E0369]: binary operation `>` cannot be applied to type `T`